 - Fatigue and a general feeling malaise

 Interstitial Lung Disease Risk Factors

-Although ILD can affect anyone who has been exposed to toxins or via other conditions, certain risk factors make people more susceptible:
+Although ILD can affect anyone exposed to toxins or via other conditions, certain risk factors make people more susceptible:

 - Oxygen Therapy: Ironically, oxygen therapy is a risk factor, but only when continuously inhaling high levels of therapeutic oxygen for 48 hours or more.